 The LMIA serves several important purposes:

-- Protecting the Canadian Workforce: By requiring an assessment, the Canadian government aims to prioritize the employment of Canadian citizens and permanent residents.
+Protecting the Canadian Workforce: By requiring an assessment, the Canadian government aims to prioritize the employment of Canadian citizens and permanent residents.
+Employers wishing to hire temporary foreign workers must understand the application processes and advertising obligations, as well as the specific conditions tied to Labour Market Impact Assessments (LMIAs) based on wage classifications.

 Types of LMIA